MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 I found the AI Engineer book a great resource for LLM's.
 For Image generation - stable diffusion, newer models, at this point, it can be challenging to get a clear roadmap to follow.
 There are a number of good posts/blogs on stable diffusion - stanford one, illustrated stable diffusion - but it seems current SOTA is rather different than stable diffusion - with OpenAI model, new black forest labs flux that is flow model.
 The other thing is the math is harder, variational analysis - bayesian statistics, intractable integrals - at some point I got the [Deep Generative Modeling](https://link.springer.com/book/10.1007/978-3-031-64087-2) book by Jakub Tomczak.

 Then there is data - it is easy to get over ambitious.
 The Deep Generative Modeling book uses a very simple digts dataset from scikit learn, smaller then MNIST - good way to learn the algorithms.
-I was looking at the LAION datasets for training stable diffusion, wondering if I could use a subset of them.
+I was looking at the
+[laion-coco](https://laion.ai/blog/laion-coco/) datasets for training stable diffusion, wondering if I could use a subset of them.
 I'm really interesting in generating images based on my own art, seeing what happens if I include it in a dataset or do fine tuning.
 However for working through the algorithms at a research level - need to start simple.

 # DDPM
 I have been focusing on the [Denoising Diffusion Probabalisitc Models paper](https://arxiv.org/abs/2006.11239) from 2020.
 This paper seems to be a milestone paper in the field - on the one hand Denoising diffusion was introduced in 2015 - but this paper produed SOTA high quality images (at the time) better than other approaches - leading the way to bigger stable diffusion models that denoise in the latent space of a VAE rather than original full image space.